When Giving Birth For The First Time, Push Away

 And there was another benefit to pushing right away.
 "The second stage of labor for women who pushed immediately was a little more than a half an hour faster," says Cahill, "and that shorter second stage of labor is healthier for both moms and babies."

-Dr. Christopher Zahn, vice president of practice activities at the American College of Obstetricians and Gynecologists, says the take-home message is crystal clear: There are no significant benefits to delaying pushing and delaying actually increases the risk of adverse events, particularly for the mother.
+Dr. Christopher Zahn, vice president of practice activities at the American College of Obstetricians and Gynecologists, says the take-home message is crystal clear: There are no significant benefits to delayed pushing, and delaying actually increases the risk of adverse events, particularly for the mother.

 "This is a very well-done study with a large number of patients," Zahn says.